From The Giant’s Campaign, a Novel

 The occupant of the next cell, barred with shadows, glared from a stone bench at the far wall, where he was restrained by a collar and short manacles.
 He had wild black hair, a broad chest raked with thick white scars, and a shaggy beard.

-His voice rumbled at such a low bass that she seemed to feel it in her feet.
+His voice rumbled at such a low register that she felt it through the floor.
 “Let me out.”

 “We’ll return with weapons,” she said.